Take a look at this video, with a brief description of an umbilical hernia in a patient with cirrhosis.

 by Dr. Joe Galati on 11/04/2013

+This morning, Dr. Will Lee from UT Southwestern, gave a magnificent talk on acetaminophen (Tylenol) toxicity, and acute liver failure (ALF).
 Dr. Lee is an expert in this area, and has been studying acute liver injury for years.
 He and his colleagues have looked at acetaminophen toxicity nationwide, and have contributed greatly to our understanding. […]

 by Dr. Joe Galati on 11/03/2013

 Fatty liver disease is a hot topic here at the AASLD Annual Meeting.
 The complications of fatty liver including cirrhosis and liver cancer, and the central treatment strategy is weight loss.
 While bariatric surgery has been studies, presentations on less invasive therapies have been presented here at the meeting.
 Early results of a number of […]